Bias Eraser #6: Affect Heuristic Bias

 What Can We Do About the Affect Heuristic?

 Organizations that are interested in Diversity and Equity should pay close attention to how this bias might unconsciously lead to substandard talent decisions.
-Today, companies are spending more energy, time, and effort to ensure a fair and equitable process, only to have their good intentions uprooted by someone’s bad day.
+Today, companies spend more energy, time, and effort to ensure a fair and equitable process, only to have their good intentions uprooted by someone’s bad day.

 How to Reduce Affect Heuristic BiasHiring a human is a very human process.
 We can’t avoid the reality that most interactions between people involve emotion.
 The way to erase bias is to create systems that ensure the human emotions you experience do not unduly impact decision-making.
 Two tried and true methods to reducing bias are: